-Recently, my friend Jack Corbett asked a question on Twitter:
+Recently, my friend Jack Corbett asked a question online:

 In a nutshell, the SSIS foreach loop will enumerate a given list of items (files in a directory, nodes in an XML file, static list of values, etc.) and will perform some operation for each of the items in the collection.
 This behavior is similar to foreach loop constructs that are found in most high-level programming languages such as C# or Java.
 These programming elements normally include a continue statement, which allows you to stop processing of the current item and move on to the next one.
 Although there is no such continue statement in SSIS, skipping items in a foreach loop is possible with a little creative design.